KaOSx/kaosx.github.io/pages/release_notes/index.md

 The package manager is **Pacman 6.0.2**, with the simple but powerful Octopi 0.16.2 as GUI frontend.
 Falkon is the default, Qt based, web browser. **GFXboot** is included with KaOS artwork, Grub theme is Midna, Look &amp; Feel is a KaOS exclusive version Midna.

 **Repositories** of KaOS will stay limited in size and expect it to stay at the current maximum of about 2100-2200 packages.
-A gist of what is available, besides the stable kernel there is Linux-next 6.10, Calligra 3.2.1, VLC, Vokoscreen, Blender, Kodi, Calibre, Sigil, Vulkan packages, a few games like 0ad and Knights.
+A gist of what is available, besides the stable kernel there is Linux-next 6.11, VLC, Vokoscreen, Blender, Kodi, Calibre, Sigil, Vulkan packages, a few games like 0ad and Knights.
-A limited number of the most well-known GTK applications are available, for example, Firefox 128, Chrome 128, Ardour 8.6.0, Inkscape 1.3, GIMP 2.99.18 and Thunderbird 128.
+A limited number of the most well-known GTK applications are available, for example, Firefox 130, Chrome 131, Ardour 8.7.0, Inkscape 1.3, GIMP 2.99.18 and Thunderbird 128.
 Complete language packs are available for KDE, Calligra, Firefox, LibreOffice and Thunderbird.
 For IM, Fcitx 4.2.9.9 is available as a rather complete group.

 **Known issues:**